quicwg/base-drafts/draft-ietf-quic-recovery.md

 When an acknowledgement is received, a new RTT is computed and the timer SHOULD be set for twice the newly computed smoothed RTT.

-When CRYPTO frames are sent in Initial or Handshake packets, the sender SHOULD set a timer for the crypto timeout period.
+When crypto packets are sent, the sender SHOULD set a timer for the crypto timeout period.
 Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data by calling RetransmitAllUnackedCryptoData().
 On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender SHOULD double the crypto handshake timeout and set a timer for this period.

-When CRYPTO frames are outstanding, the TLP and RTO timers are not active unless the CRYPTO frames were sent at 1-RTT encryption.
+When crypto packets are outstanding, the TLP and RTO timers are not active.

 #### Retry and Version Negotiation